korospace/admin-tgadget/README.md

 # T-Gadgetid Admin Page
-This is a website that I created as GUI for manage my rest API at  https://github.com/korospace/api-tgadget
+This is a website that I created as GUI for manage my rest API at <a href="https://api-tgadget.up.railway.app/">https://api-tgadget.up.railway.app/</a>

 ## 1. Tools & Stack
 - [x] vuejs